FOSSIL OIL COMPANY – CLOSING LIMITED OPERATIONS IN 2019

 2017 K-1 Announcement:

-By this time most of you know that Fossil Oil Company, LLC is in essence no longer in business.
-As the Managing Partner in every Joint Venture, I am still responsible to continue over-seeing what remains with Fossil Oil business.
-One problem that came to my attention was that our previous CPA did not check off that each of the past Ranken Energy JVs were to be filing a “Final” tax return in 2016.
-Since simple over-sight occurred, Fossil Oil now is still required to file a 2017 Federal Tax Return and issue a K-1 even if the value benefit is zero.
+As reported earlier on this website, Fossil Oil Company, LLC is, in essence, will be legally closed and no longer in business at the end of 2019.
+One problem that was brought to my attention from our current CPA was that our previous CPA failed to check off that each of the past Ranken Energy JVs plus several other Fossil JVs were to be filing a “Final” tax return in 2016.
+Because of this simple over-sight, Fossil Oil is required to file a 2017 Federal Tax Return and issue a Schedule K-1 even if the value benefit was zero loss.
+Fossil Oil’s new accountant/CPA filed an extension for each Fossil Oil Joint Venture for 2017 tax year.
+He is willing to prepare the 2017 tax return for each JV at a cost of $3,000 and there are 20 of them.

 Dennis Kittler – Managing Partner